enigmatry/entry-angular-building-blocks/libs/entry-components/validation/README.md

 # Entry Validation

+Enables displaying serve & client side validation messages in forms.
+To

 These components are used to apply server side validation messages, supplied in form of [Microsoft.AspNetCore.Mvc.ValidationProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-7.0), to the forms.

 The validation errors can be applied on form or form field level.